 Whilst it is true that baby wipes should contain a high degree of water, it must be noted that water alone is not enough to effectively remove stubborn residues and prevent the growth of microorganisms or maintain a healthy skin pH

-All baby wipes MUST contain a detergent or foaming agent to reduce friction and remove residue, preservatives and antibacterial agents to ensure the product doe snot become contaminated.
-Most also contain a moisturiser and a pH balancer to ensure healthy skin.
+All baby wipes should contain a detergent or foaming agent to reduce friction and remove residue, preservatives and antibacterial agents to ensure the product does not become contaminated.

 Mama Bamboo ingredients are as follows: